What is hypothyroidism?

 Who is at risk for hypothyroidism?

-- Thyroid problems or thyroid surgery in the past
+- Have had thyroid problems or thyroid surgery in the past

-- Certain conditions, such as type 1 diabetes and rheumatoid arthritis
+- Have certain conditions, such as type 1 diabetes or rheumatoid arthritis

-- Turner syndrome, a genetic condition that affects females
+- Have Turner syndrome, a genetic condition that affects women

 What are the symptoms of hypothyroidism?